TCBench: A Benchmark for Tropical Cyclone Track and Intensity Forecasting at the Global Scale: Evaluation Metrics

 \item \textbf{Cartesian Projection-based DPE:} An alternative approach involves projecting both observed and forecast positions onto a local tangent plane (e.g., using an azimuthal equidistant or equirectangular projection).
 The DPE is then computed using standard Euclidean distance:

 where $(x, y)$ are the projected coordinates.
-This method may be preferred for regional studies or error decomposition in zonal/meridional directions. \end{itemize}

-\textbf{Note:} DPE provides a scalar magnitude of error but does not convey directionality (e.g., north/south or ahead/behind).
+This method may be preferred for regional studies or error decomposition in zonal/meridional directions. \end{itemize} \textbf{Note:} DPE provides a scalar magnitude of error but does not convey directionality (e.g., north/south or ahead/behind).
 Directional errors are captured by the metrics below.

-\textbf{Cross-Track Error (CTE)} measures the component of the track forecast error \textit{perpendicular} to the observed direction of storm motion. \begin{enumerate} \item Define the observed motion vector from the storm position 12 hours prior to VT to the observed position at VT. \item Draw a perpendicular line from the forecast position to this vector. \item Find the intersection point of this perpendicular with the observed vector. \item CTE is the great circle distance between the forecast position and this intersection point. \end{enumerate}
+\textbf{Cross-Track Error (CTE)} measures the component of the track forecast error \textit{perpendicular} to the observed direction of storm motion. \begin{enumerate} \item Define the observed motion vector from the storm position 12 hours prior to VT to the observed position at VT. \item Draw a perpendicular line from the forecast position to this vector. \item Find the intersection point of this perpendicular with the observed vector. \item CTE is the great circle distance between the forecast position and this intersection point. \end{enumerate} In the \textbf{Northern Hemisphere}, a positive CTE indicates the forecast is to the \textbf{right} of the observed path.
+In the \textbf{Southern Hemisphere}, the interpretation is reversed.\\ \textit{Note:} CTE is undefined at the first valid time (due to lack of a 12-hour prior observed position).